- Home

 Not all ISA accounts will let you transfer in your ISA from previous years so you might not always be able to get the best returns if you want to move to a higher-interest paying account.
 Find out more about cash ISA transfers in our guide How do I transfer to a better cash ISA?

-Although cash ISAs are lower risk than stocks and shares ISAs, the latter have the potential to provide higher returns.
+Although cash ISAs are lower risk than stocks and shares ISAs, the latter have the potential to provide higher returns (but could also result in losses).
 Even if your cash ISA is one of the more competitive available, there’s a risk that in real terms you could actually be losing money if your returns can’t keep up with inflation.
+That means it’s really important to keep a close eye on how much interest you’re earning and to transfer your savings if you could be doing better elsewhere.

 What is a stocks and shares ISA?